sophienyaa/NodeRenogy/README.md

 ### Running as a service

-The utility can be configured to run as a service, inlcuding on startup.
+The utility can be configured to run as a service, including on startup.

 These instructions are for Rasbpbian, but should work on any Debian based distro (Ubuntu, etc) or any system that uses systemd.

 1. Create a service definition file.
-This file should contain your required enviornment variables.
+This file should contain your required environment variables.

 Example:
 ```